 - Understand the difference between legal/regulatory vs other 'softer' issues

-- Explore how internal and external dynamics may affect or generate potenial ethical dilemmas
+- Explore how internal and external dynamics may affect or generate potential ethical dilemmas

 - Identify common situations that arise in Investor Relations which may raise ethical issues